One of the worst parts of freelancing is the paperwork. Am I right, or am I right?

 Disclaimer: This post contains affiliate links, denoted by *.
 If you sign up for a service using one of these links, you’re helping support small business.
 Thank you!

-Having used QuickBooks (the Big Boy in the market) with my last client, I knew that I didn’t want to use that.
+Having used QuickBooks (the Big Boy in the market) with one of my clients, I knew that I didn’t want to use that.
 Nothing against QuickBooks; it’s a great program for some situations.
 It just didn’t fit my criteria for Unit 25 and my own freelancing.

 My next choice was FreshBooks*.
 I think I heard about it a while ago while doing some research, but the Being Boss podcast reminded me to look into it.
 Around the same time, I started hearing about Dubsado*, an intriguing new entry to the CRM/bookkeeping market.
 Unfortunately for me, Dubsado was still lacking some team management features that I needed, but their team is amazing and responded back to my questions SO fast.
 They assured me that those features were coming down the pipes, so I decided I should give them both a try!
 And now I’m so glad I did.